 Shazzzam!
 You're still within the SeatGeek environment solving one of the hardest challenges around meta ticket sites.

 One of the nice things about Spreedly is that we allow SeatGeek to store payment methods.
-They could try and store those payment methods themselves but they’d be looking at 6 – 12 months and $50,000 to $100,000 in PCI certification and compliance costs.
+They could try and store those payment methods themselves but they'd be looking at 6 - 12 months and $50,000 to $100,000 in PCI certification and compliance costs.
 They could also try and store them at a payment gateway like Stripe or Braintree and avoid the PCI compliance costs, but that means the card is locked at that particular gateway and cannot be easily used to transact against other gateways.
-There’s also no way they can retrieve it and pass it to a third party API.
-Spreedly, however, allows them to store it once and pass it multiple times to multiple different end points over time.
+There's also no way they can retrieve it and pass it to a third party API.

 Once SeatGeek has stored a payment method with Spreedly we return a credit card token to them.
 The second piece of good news is that they can retain this data on behalf of the customer in case of future purchases, eliminating the need for that customer to re-enter their card data.
 This increases the likelihood of repeat transactions on the SeatGeek site by reducing the friction in the checkout process for subsequent purchases.